Disease/Disorder

 Physical examination should first focus on ruling out other, more severe injuries.
 Given the high energy impact involved, immediate assessment of airway, breathing, circulation, cervical spine injuries, or other acute shoulder fractures/dislocations is paramount.
 If bilateral upper extremity or concurrent lower extremity symptoms are present, the athlete should be treated for potential cervical spinal cord injury, including immediate cervical spine immobilization, spinal precautions, and transport by EMS to a trauma center for further evaluation and care.
 Once emergent medical diagnoses are ruled out, further assessment of the cervical spine, shoulder, and neurovascular structures should be completed.

 The diagnosis of stingers/burners is typically made by the history and physical examination.
 The involved extremity is often braced against the body for comfort, held up by the uninvolved limb to relieve tension, or set in a depressed position due to weakness.
 Close inspection should be performed as ecchymosis, swelling, deformity, or asymmetry of the neck, shoulders, clavicles, and scapulae suggests other causes of injury.
 Focal tenderness to palpation is also atypical and should alert the clinician to suspect other etiologies.
 Neck and upper extremity range of motion is generally not helpful in the acute stage of injury due to protective spasms.
 A baseline neuromuscular exam should be established, including myotomal strength, dermatomal sensory, reflexes, and neural root tension testing.
 Transient, unilateral weakness or sensory abnormalities are often identified on neurologic examination.
 Serial exams should be performed to assess for resolution of symptoms or identify late-onset symptoms.
 Testing should focus on C5 and C6 myotomes (deltoid, biceps, and infraspinatus) and dermatomes.
 Biceps, brachioradialis, and Hoffman’s reflexes should be checked but are often normal.
-Spurling’s maneuver may be positive; it has high specificity but low sensitivity.16 A negative Spurling test and the absence of neck pain may indicate a brachial plexus etiology.3 While weakness is common, atrophy of the neck, shoulder, or arm is suggestive of a more chronic process, such as a chronic stinger/burner or cervical radiculopathy.
+Overall a thorough test would therefore include (1) supraspinatus; (2) infraspinatus; (3) deltoid; (4) biceps; (5) brachioradialis; (6) triceps; (7) serratus anterior; (8) wrist flexors; (9) wrist extensors; and (10) grip strength.5 Spurling’s maneuver may be positive; it has high specificity but low sensitivity.19 A negative Spurling test and the absence of neck pain may indicate a brachial plexus etiology.5 While weakness is common, atrophy of the neck, shoulder, or arm is suggestive of a more chronic process, such as a chronic stinger/burner or cervical radiculopathy.

 Functional assessment